abdulsec/writeups/gcsc.md

 the link 1  http://challenges.guinean-cybertaskforce.com:5000/ was for the ctf challenge and second link was the La Fouine - Trois mots thanks for the second  link too (i like la fouine)

+when i opened the link 1  http://challenges.guinean-cybertaskforce.com:5000/  , i have found that the page has a form  for registration the thing that came in my mind  was to try for sql sqli  , but i abandoned that  filed all field

+photo

 ### Capture_south-africa - AU super marché